romainbenmansour/LeBonCoin/README.md

 Clean Archi coupled with MVVM has been used for this test.
 This is pretty standard nowadays.

 # App
 ViewModels exposes state flows to be collected from composables for example.
+We are not using Compose in this case but still I wanted to keep the same mindset.
-We have a UIState state flow allowing us to display loading, errors or view content depending on the case.
+The AlbumsVieModel offers a UIState state flow allowing us to display loading, errors or view content depending on the case.
 We map Status to UIState via an extension.
 If we fail to fetch data, we want to show it to the user.
 If we are fetching the data, we also want to show it to the user.

 # Data
 Data here mainly contains albums related classes.
-We have the repository in charge of managing the Album POJO. it decides if we should fetch data from the remote or simply return the cache.
+We have the repository in charge of managing the Album POJO.
+It decides if we should fetch data from the remote or simply return the cache.
-That knowledge of remote / local should not be known outside of the repository and is not visible in the domain layer.
+That knowledge of remote / local should not be known outside of the repository and is not visible to the domain layer.

+2 data sources are available :
-Then we have the remote data source using retrofit to get the album.
+ - first we have the remote data source using retrofit to get the albums.
 It's sole job is to get it and that's it.

-The local data source uses Room to handle our caching needs.
+ - than the local data source which uses Room to handle our caching needs.
 It doesn't handle Albums directly but rather CachedAlbum for better decoupling.

 # Domain
 Didn't have too many business logic to implement.
 It was mainly used as pass-through with the Data layer.

 # Tests
 Main framework used to code various unit tests is Mockk (https://mockk.io/).
-A few classes have been tested such as :
+A few classes have been tested thoroughly such as :
 1. Use cases
 2. AlbumRepositoryImpl
 3. Both DataSources (RetrofitDataSource & RoomDataSource)